Engrish

 The term Engrish first appears in the 1940s (suggestive of a mispronunciation of English) but it was not until the 1980s that it began to be used as a byname for defective Asian English.
 While the term may refer to spoken English, it often describes written English.
-In Japan, it is common to add English text to items for decorative and fashion purposes (see cool).
-Such text is often added to create a cosmopolitan feeling rather than to be read by native English speakers, and so may often be meaningless or grammatically incorrect.
 Engrish can be found in many places, including signs, menus, and advertisements.
 The words are frequently humorous to speakers of English.

+In Japan, for example, it is common to add English text to items for decorative and fashion purposes (see cool).
+Such text is often added to create a cosmopolitan feeling rather than to be read by native English speakers, and so may often be meaningless or grammatically incorrect.

 Japanese Engrish / Japanglish

 Japanese and English have significantly different grammar: Japanese word order, the frequent omission of subjects in Japanese, the absence of articles, a near-complete absence of consonant clusters, and difficulties in distinguishing /l/ and /r/, or /θ/ and /s/ sounds, all contribute to substantial problems using Standard English effectively.
 Japanese people have tended to score comparatively poorly on international tests of English.

 Further, English is frequently used in Japan (and elsewhere) for aesthetic rather than functional purposes; i.e., for Japanese consumption, not for English speakers per se, as a way of appearing "smart, sophisticated and modern", in much the same way as Japanese and similar writing scripts are used in Western fashion.
 Such decorative English is not meant to be read and understood by native English speakers, so emphasis is not placed on coherence or accuracy.

 The Japanese language also makes extensive use of loanwords, especially from English in recent decades, and these words are transliterated into a Japanese form of pronunciation using the katakana syllabary.
 Japanese speakers may thus only be familiar with the Japanese pronunciation or Japanese meaning, rather than its original pronunciation or meaning.
 This is particularly the case when the source English word contains sounds or sound clusters which have no equivalent in katakana.